LeonardoZ/fredtm-tool/README.md

 # Fred TM Tool
-A tool for Fred TM data processig.
+A tool for Fred TM data processing.

 # About
 Fred TM APPs can generate json files containing all the local collected data.
 With Fred TM Tool, you can import those operations_*.json files and see the resuls of a Time and Motion collect.